davidjb/2021-hard-drive-tables-talk/slides.md

 Notes:
 * Average Australian creates 23kg of ewaste a year - this is 12kg alone
-* What could you make?
+* What could you make / save from ?

 ---